onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 1 of the default ONNX operator set.
+This version of the operator has been available since version 11 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#Unsqueeze-1">Unsqueeze-1</a>

 #### Attributes

 <dl>
 <dt><tt>axes</tt> : list of ints (required)</dt>
-<dd>List of non-negative integers, indicate the dimensions to be inserted</dd>
+<dd>List of integers indicating the dimensions to be inserted.
+Negative value means counting dimensions from the back.
+Accepted range in [-r, r-1].</dd>
 </dl>

 #### Inputs